 Different groups of people communicate differently.
 A tween doesn’t speak the way a baby boomer speaks.
 A yogurt brand doesn’t speak the way a muscle car brand speaks.
 If you’re trying to find your voice, consider who you’re speaking to.

 Your brand should always be genuine and authentic, but it needs to communicate in a way that connects with your target audience.
 Consider how these people talk, the words they use, the challenges they face, how they express themselves, etc. What publications do they read?
 What do their Twitter feeds look like?
 What’s their sense of humor?
 These influences might help you find a voice they relate to.

 3) Quiz Your Team

-Ask as many people as possible to choose five adjectives to describe your brand—including everyone from your junior-level accountant to the company founder.
-(You can find some example adjectives here.)
+Ask as many people as possible to describe your brand voice—including everyone from your junior-level accountant to the company founder.
 When you get the results back, look for common descriptors or themes.